 The First Composition Award

 The upcoming piece was titled ”Tales for string quartet,” and with that work, my original intention was to attend the composition competition that was held in 1988 in Finland.
-The jury included two famous Finnish composers, who found my idea and the whole concept of the composition really interesting.
+The jury included two famous Finnish composers, who found my idea and the whole concept of the composition interesting.
 Besides that, they appreciated my innovative, versatile approach and experimental techniques of string quartet too.
-Almost one hundred works were attended the competition anonymously and I shared the Second Prize.
-According to the jury, all the awarded compositions were of high-quality works.
+Almost one hundred works have attended the competition anonymously, and I shared the Second Prize.
+According to the jury, all the awarded compositions were of high-quality work.

 After that award, I kept studying music and writing new materials.
 I became inspired by various composers and styles but was still trying to find my own musical language.
 In 1990, I attended the composing course called ”Time of Music”.
 The teacher was a famous French composer, Jean-Claude Risset, best known for his pioneering contributions to computer music.
 He was a fantastic, very interesting and most sympathetic person, who brought so many new aspects to the table about the creative process and composing itself.
 You can learn more from him here.